blakeofwilliam/intro-to-real-js/README.md

 {% endblock %}
 ```

-As you can see, we get to use all of the same `<html>`, `<head>`, and `<body>` tags.
-We're just adding content in the `title` and `content` blocks.
+As you can see, we dont' have to re-declare the `<html>`, `<head>`, and `<body>` tags.
+They already exist in the `base.twig` file that's being extended.
+Once that's done, all that's required is that we add content to the `title` and `content` blocks that the `base.twig` file declares.

 This means that our pages don't need to re-define what a basic HTML page looks like in our app.
 It just extends our `base` template.
 And if anything about this `base` file changes, it's propogated throughout all of the pages that `extends` it.

-Pretty amazing, eh?!?!
+The **_FUTURE_**!!!

 ---